-Prerequisites: A "C-" or higher in AUTO104, AST130
+Pre-requisite(s): A "C-" or higher in AST103 and AST130 Co-requisite(s): AST230

 This course is designed to provide Automotive Technology students with the knowledge and skills required to understand, service, and repair mobile air conditioning systems as used in the automotive industry.
-The course content includes heat and refrigeration principles, component function and interrelation concerns, and EPA requirements.
+The course content includes heat and refrigeration principles, component function and interrelation concerns and EPA Requirements.
 The lab component is designed to provide the hands-on activities common to automotive, mobile air conditioning applications.